uab-cgds-worthey/DITTO/README.md

 #### Combine with Exomiser scores

 If phenotype terms are present for the sample, one could use Exomiser to rank genes and then prioritize Ditto predictions according to the phenotype.
+Once you have Exomiser scores, please run the following command to combine Exomiser and Ditto scores

 ```sh
 python src/Ditto/combine_scores.py  --raw .path/to/parsed_vcf_file.tsv --sample sample_name --ditto path/to/output_directory/ditto_predictions.csv -ep path/to/exomiser_scores/directory -o .path/to/output_directory/predictions_with_exomiser.csv -o100 path/to/output_directory/predictions_with_exomiser_100.csv